kyuzo1/Joomla-Update-System-For-Paid-Extensions/README.md

 Now my script comes into play - it will take the value sent by Joomla "dlid" in this case and run it against the database to find a valid subscription.
 After all checks pass trough it will send a file to Joomla for it to update.
+A log file is created and each acces to download.php is loged.

 You will need to point your update server to this "download.php" file